Veterinarian with dog

 Take this medicine orally.
 Follow the directions on the prescription label.
 Shake well before using.
 Use a specially marked spoon or dropper to measure each dose.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.

 You can give it with or without food.
 If it upsets the stomach, give it with food.
 Give the medicine at regular intervals.
-Do not give it more often than directed.
+Please do not give it more often than directed.
 Do not stop giving except on your vet’s advice.

 Talk to your veterinarian regarding the use of this medicine in puppies.

-How Long Will a Bottle of Meloxicam Oral Liquid Last My Dog?
+How Long Will a Bottle Last My Dog?

 10 ml 32 ml 100ml 180 ml